Terence Keel: Career

 Keel left UC Santa Barbara in 2018 to join UCLA, where he was appointed to the Department of African American Studies and the UCLA Institute for Society & Genetics.
 He regularly teaches courses on the history of scientific racism, contemporary issues in public health, the interplay of science and religion, and posthumanism.
 During the 2020–2021 academic year, Keel was the associate director of the Ralph J. Bunche Center for African American Studies and also associate director of Critical Theory in the Center for the Study of Racism, Social Justice and Health in the UCLA Fielding School of Public Health.
 Keel currently serves as the Advisor for Structural Competency and Innovation for the Standardized Patient Program in the David Geffen School of Medicine at UCLA.

 Keel founded the BioCritical Studies (BCS) Lab at UCLA to investigate how vulnerable people embody legal, political, and economic conditions that shorten life.
 In his BCS Lab, Keel studies law enforcement related death in the United States and the practices of the medical examiner-coroner system.
 Keel’s BCS lab has collaborated with the Los Angeles-based social justice organization Dignity and Power Now, Dr. Lauren Brown of the University of Southern California, Professor Aziza Ahmed of Boston University School of Law, and the legal nonprofit Civil Rights Corps, founded by Alec Karakatsanis.

-Keel’s work in Los Angeles has been covered by ABC News Live.
 In 2023, Keel’s lab co-authored a report analyzing aggregate data on 180 deaths inside 10 jail facilities in the state of Maryland.
 The report was featured in an investigative story by The Washington Post.

+In 2025, Keel published The Coroner's Silence: Death Records and the Hidden Victims of Police Violence with Beacon Press.
+The book is a groundbreaking investigation revealing how coroners and forensic systems often obscure state-sanctioned violence, exposing systemic failures that shield law enforcement from accountability for in-custody deaths.
+It was named a finalist for the 2026 PROSE Award in Legal Studies and Criminology.

+Keel’s work in Los Angeles has been covered by ABC News Live, Spectrum News, LAist, Los Angeles Daily News, and Los Angeles Public Press, among others.